When and where will each sport return?

 Advertising

+The behind-closed doors games will take place at Hampshire’s Ageas Bowl on July 8, followed by two Tests at Old Trafford beginning on July 16 and July 24.

+The West Indies team travel to England next week and will be based at Old Trafford for quarantine and training.

-Plans have been drawn up to create ‘bio-secure’ environments around each Test match, which are tentatively scheduled to start on July 8, 16, and 24 and are to be held behind closed doors.
-The Ageas Bowl and Emirates Old Trafford have been identified as the safest venues for hosting given their on-site hotels.
+Plans have been drawn up to create ‘bio-secure’ environments around each Test, with the venues identified as the safest for hosting because of their on-site hotels.

 The county season has been pushed back to August 1 at the earliest with various options for a shortened season, including regionalised competitions in red and white ball cricket, under consideration.